December 2021 - rfxcel.com

 Final thoughts

 What is the Drug Supply Chain Security Act?
-The DSCSA makes pharma stakeholders responsible for securing the U.S. supply chain.
+The DSCSA requires pharma stakeholders to work together to secure the U.S. supply chain.
 It doesn’t matter if you’re a manufacturer, wholesaler, repackager, third-party logistics provider, or a dispenser — the law affects how you conduct business.
 Your compliance depends on making sure you can meet your responsibilities.

 That’s where rfxcel comes in.